 Any communication regarding the student's accommodation or specific disability is confidential.
 Please use discretion in your personal interactions with students and staff, as well as in any communications regarding your student's disability details.
 Take care to protect any print or electronic disability-related records in your possession.

-The University's commitment and responsibility to our student's equal opportunity and fair treatment can be found at www.rochester.edu/eoc, and includes guidelines for university instructors prepared by Harriette Royer, Intercessor for Disability Resources and Morgan Levy, Director of Equal Opportunity Compliance and Title IX Coordinator.
+The University's commitment and responsibility to our student's equal opportunity and fair treatment can be found at www.rochester.edu/disability, prepared by Lynnett Van Slyke, Disability Compliance Director.